 This shielded enclosure doubles as the housing for the D-Wave system.
-Figure 8 shows a photograph of two D-Wave systems in their final, assembled form.
+Figure 8 shows a photograph of a D-Wave 2000Q system.
 The main black cube measures approximately 10'x10'x10', and there is an auxiliary cabinet where the server and control systems are housed.
 This footprint of the entire system is fairly large, being comparable in size to modern supercomputers which are housed in datacenter facilities.
-For this reason, the current mode of use of these systems is as a cloud computing resource.

 Figure 8.
-Left: Photograph of a D-Wave Two™ system in the lab.
+Photograph of a D-Wave 2000Q system.
 The large black cube unit houses the refrigerated and shielded quantum computing system, while the adjoining cabinets contains the control racks for the unit and the server for remote connection to the system.

 2.5 - Cloud based access